Overview of the Modern Knife Maker

 individual, working in a shop or studio, creating knives, daggers,

 swords, or other edged tools and weapons from raw materials.
-There are
+The

-many types of knifemaker (sometimes casually referred to as a maker), and the maker's level of involvement
+types of knifemaker (sometimes casually referred to as the maker), and the maker's level of involvement

 varies.
 The first distinction is that level of involvement.